 Building Better Connections

 The most effective avenue to connection is effective templates, modeled by significant others in our lives, particularly during childhood.
-When a caregiver expertly attunes to a child’s emotions (see emotional attunement) and models productive responses, the child learns, from not just seeing (or reading about) healthy bonding but experiencing the connection.
+When a caregiver expertly attunes to a child’s emotions and models productive responses, the child learns, from not just seeing (or reading about) healthy bonding but experiencing the connection.
 The child often mirrors these blessed behaviors and integrates healthy connecting skills into their adult relationships.

 Unfortunately, many have never experienced intimate bonding and must muddle through rudimentary steps, fighting contrary emotions, and opening to scary vulnerabilities.